-We implemented the proposed algorithm STAG-GER and the Chandy-Lamport/Plank scheme (abbreviated as CL/P) on a nCube-2 multicomputer.
+We implemented the proposed algorithm STAGGER and the Chandy-Lamport/Plank scheme (abbreviated as CL/P) on a nCube-2 multicomputer.
 It should be noted that performance of each scheme is closely dependent on the underlying hardware and behavior of the application program.
 Clearly, no single scheme can perform well on all applications.
-Our objective here is to demonstrate that the proposed algorithm can perform well under certain circumstances.
+Our objective here is to demonstrate that the proposed algorithm can perform better than the previously proposed algorithm for staggering, and to identify the circumstances where it performs better.

-In our implementation of CL/P and STAGGER, the markers sent by node 0 are sent asynchronously using interrupts - sufficient care is taken to ensure that the markers appear in FIFO order with respect to other messages even though they are sent asynchronously.
-Markers sent by other processes are sent without using interrupts.
-If no markers are sent asynchronously, the checkpointing algorithm may not make progress in the cases where synchronization (or communication) is very infrequent.
+In our implementation of CL/P, the markers are sent asynchronously using interrupts - sufficient care is taken to ensure that the markers appear in FIFO order with respect to other messages even though they are sent asynchronously.
+The other alternative is to send the markers without using interrupts - the drawback of this approach is that the checkpointing algorithm may not make progress in the cases where the synchronization is very infrequent.
 As staggering can be useful primarily under these circumstances, it is necessary to ensure that the algorithm progresses without any explicit communication by application processes.
-We will return to the issue of using asynchronous markers later in Section 7.

-The application used for evaluation is a synthetic program, named sync-loop, similar to a program used by Plank [10].
+The application used for evaluation is a synthetic program, named sync-loop, similar to a program used by Plank [11].
 The pseudo-code for the program is presented below.
+(Although C-like syntax is used, the program does not follow C grammar.)

+''' sync-loop(num_iteration, state_size, compute_size) { state_array = malloc(state_size); / create state / initialize (state_array); / initialize state / repeat (num_iteration) times { perform (compute_size) floating-point multiplications; / compute / '''

 '''

-sync-loop(iter, size, M) {

-state = malloc(size); // create state

-initialize (state);

-'''

-'''

-repeat (iter) times {

-perform M floating-point multiplications;

 synchronize with all other processes;

 }

-}

 '''

-Process state size (and checkpoint size) is controlled by the size parameter.
-Each process repeats a loop in which it performs some computation (the amount of computation controlled by the M parameter).
-The loop is repeated iter times.
+Process state size (and checkpoint size) is controlled by the state\size parameter.
+Each process repeats a loop in which it performs some computation (the amount of computation controlled by compute\size parameter).
+The loop is repeated num\iteration times.

-By choosing a very large value for M the degree of synchronization in the program is minimized.
-A small M, on the other hand, implies that processes synchronize very frequently.
+By choosing a very large value for compute\size the degree of synchronization in the program is minimized.
+A small compute\size, on the other hand, implies that processes synchronize very frequently.
 Synchronization is achieved by means of an all-to-all message exchange.

-Figure 5 presents experimental results for STAG-GER and CL/P schemes.
-Synchronization interval is the time between two consecutive synchronizations of the processes - thus, synchronization interval is approximately equal to the time required to perform the computation (i.e., the M multiplications) in each iteration of the loop.
+Figure 5 presents the experimental results for the STAGGER and CL/P schemes.
+Synchronization interval is the time between two consecutive synchronizations of the processes - thus, synchronization interval is approximately equal to the time required to perform the computation (i.e., the compute\size multiplications) in each iteration of the loop.
 The checkpoint size for each process is approximately 2.1 Mbyte.
-Checkpoint overhead is obtained as: (execution time with S consistent checkpoints - execution time without any checkpoints)/S. For our measurements, S = 5 (that is, five checkpoints per execution of the program).
-Each instance of the application was executed five times, and checkpoint overhead was averaged over these five executions.
+Checkpoint overhead is obtained by using the formula

+$$\frac{(\text{execution time with } S \text{ consistent checkpoints}) - (\text{execution time without any checkpoints})}{S}$$

 Figure 5 presents overhead measurements for experiments on a cube of dimension 1, 2, 3 and 4.
-Curve labeled d = N in the figure is for experiments on N-dimensional cube.
-(Labels (a) through (h) can be used to match the curves with the corresponding labels in top right corner of the figure.)
+(Curve labeled d = n in the figure is for experiments on n-dimensional cube.)
 All processes shared a single disk to store the checkpoints.
-We choose to plot absolute values of checkpoint overhead, instead of percentage overhead, as absolute overhead is independent of the checkpoint interval, unlike percentage overhead.
-In Figure 5, observe that, for a fixed dimension, as the synchronization interval becomes smaller, the checkpoint overhead grows for both schemes.
+Observe that, for a fixed dimension, as the synchronization interval becomes smaller, the checkpoint overhead grows for both schemes.
 For very small synchronization intervals, the STAGGER scheme does not perform much better than the Chandy-Lamport/Plank scheme.
 However, when synchronization interval is large, the proposed scheme achieves significant improvements.
 (For dimension d = 1, the two schemes achieve essentially identical performance.)